The Difference Between SSDI & SSI

 SSDI and SSI are the principal disability benefits programs operated by the U.S. federal government.
 While both are available to the same groups of people whose physical, mental, or emotional health leaves them unable to work, the programs use different eligibility criteria.
-As summarized on the Social Security website, the basic differences are that
+As summarized on the Social Security website, the basic differences are that:

-Social Security Disability Insurance pays benefits to you and certain members of your family if you are “insured,” meaning that you worked long enough and paid Social Security taxes.
+Social Security Disability Insurance (SSDI) pays benefits to you and certain members of your family if you are “insured,” meaning that you worked long enough and paid Social Security taxes.

 The Cleveland disability attorneys with Agee Clymer Mitchell and Portman have helped many families and individuals navigate the SSDI and SSI application and appeals processes.
 Based on our experiences, we share the following outlines of how the federal disability programs operate.

 Applicants for SSDI must be at least 18 years old, not currently receiving other payments through Social Security, and suffering from a medical or psychological condition that the federal government recognizes as disabling.
 The condition must keep the applicant out of work for at least 12 months or be considered fatal within the near future.

 A final requirement is that applicants must have paid into Social Security for at least several months before requesting SSDI benefits.
 This means that a disabled child can only receive SSDI benefits through an eligible parent or legal guardian.
 Special eligibility rules also apply to full-time U.S. residents who are not citizens but who have contributed to Social Security through paycheck deductions labeled as F.I.C.A.